tlienart/Franklin.jl/docs/workflow/index.md

 ### Reserved names

-To avoid name clashes, refrain from using the following paths where `/` indicates the topdir (website folder):
+To avoid name clashes, refrain from using the following paths where `/` indicates the top directory (website folder):

 @@tlist
 * `/css/` or `/css.md`